Model-independent probes of CP violation in the heavy scalar sector at muon colliders: Conclusions and discussions

 Our analysis targets the multi-TeV regime where VBF processes naturally benefit from the logarithmic enhancement of gauge boson radiation, making MuC an efficient ``gauge boson collider''.
 The considered MuC parameters $\sqrt{s}$ and $L$ are consistent with current community roadmaps and interim reports for a staged MuC program~\cite{InternationalMuonCollider:2024jyv,USMCC:2025WP}.
 Within this context, the $V V\to h_2\to Z h_1$ channel provides a direct handle on CP violation that is complementary to EDM constraints and to Yukawa-sector probes discussed in Sec.~\ref{sec:intro}.
 Importantly, our selection is compatible with realistic machine--detector interface conditions at MuC, where forward/backward shielding against BIB \cite{Mokhov:2011zzd,Mokhov:2014hza,DiBenedetto:2018cpy,Bartosik:2019dzq} motivates restricted angular acceptance in the final states.

-In this work, we focus on a general $h_2$-interaction in Eq.~(\ref{eq:effint}), without assuming a complete model.
-Thus the method is universal for BSM models which contain one or more heavy scalar(s) with such type of interactions.
+In this work, we focus on a general $h_2$-interaction in Eq.~(\ref{eq:effint}), without assuming a UV complete model, targeting this special type of CP-violation in the heavy-scalar sector.
+The main limitation of this method is that we must first discover the additional scalar $h_2$, and it must interact with the $Z$-boson and SM-like Higgs boson $h_1$ at tree level, following Eq.~(\ref{eq:effint}).
+Once these conditions are satisfied, this method is universal for BSM models which contain one or more heavy scalar(s) with such type of interactions.
 As mentioned in Ref. \cite{Li:2016zzh}, some CP-conserving neutral state $h_2$ may also interact with $VV$ and $Zh_1$ at loop level.
-However, such scenarios are distinguishable from the case we discuss in this paper, because the loop-induced effective interactions always lead to small enough cross sections, corresponding to an effective $(c_{2},c_{12})\lesssim\mathcal{O}(10^{-2})$.
+However, such scenarios are distinguishable from the case we discuss in this paper, because loop-induced effective interactions always lead to small enough cross sections, corresponding to an effective $(c_{2},c_{12})\lesssim\mathcal{O}(10^{-2})$.
 That means our method at MuC is sufficient to confirm CP violation in the scalar sector.